sbergsmann/lookingcom-backend/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 📞 Support

+For questions or issues:
+- Create an issue on GitHub
+- Contact: dev@looking.com

 ---